Additional information

 No application data available.

-“Electrocatalysts and catalytic converters
+Automotive catalytic converters

-Coatings, plastics, nanofibers and textiles.”
+Coatings, plastics, nanowires, nanofibers and textiles

 Used in biosensors and numerous assays where the silver Nanoparticles materials can be used as biological tags for quantitative detection. incorporated in apparel, footwear, paints, wound dressings, appliances, cosmetics, and plastics for their antibacterial properties.used in conductive inks and integrated into composites to enhance thermal and electrical conductivity. used to efficiently harvest light and for enhanced optical spectroscopies including metal-enhanced fluorescence (MEF) and surface-enhanced Raman scattering (SERS).